 Though prayer is a powerful component of spiritual practice, contemplation also is essential.
 Meditation, which can be defined as focused contemplation, is a time set aside to hear what divine wisdom is telling us.
 Some spiritual teachings refer to this ability to hear at the deepest level as the act of listening to “the still, small voice.””

-Rumination allows for the energetic digestion of important matters of the heart to sustain our constitutional nourishment.
+Rumination, another key element in utilizing wisdom, allows for the energetic digestion of important matters of the heart.
+This period of emotional and spiritual digestion helps to sustain our constitutional nourishment.
 Just as in the body the stomach breaks down ingested food and shares the wealth of nutrients with the other organs, when we are emotionally and spiritually balanced, we can share our abundance with our loved ones, our community, and Mother Earth.
-Without a period of rumination—a time to adequately “digest” our experiences—our emotions [and even the best information] can begin to stagnate and solidify.
+Without a season of rumination—a time to adequately break down and assimilate our experiences—our emotions [and even the best information] can begin to stagnate and solidify.

-Making time to practice Asking, Listening, and Rumination is no longer a luxury.
-Traditional prayer, meditation, and contemplation practices are readily available but make us of however you are able to access stillness in your mind and heart.
-These essential ingredients create and maintain constitutional balance and harmony, qualities that have never been more critical to our health and well being.
+In a world that is spinning with daily crises, taking time to practice Asking, Listening, and Rumination is no longer a luxury.
+Information on how to pray, meditate, and contemplation practices are readily available and help us to make the best use of stillness of mind and heart.
+These essential practices create and maintain constitutional balance and harmony, qualities that have never been more critical to our health and well being.

 Blessings and Grace to you.

 NOTE: Everyone’s spiritual practice is different.
 Sitting in lotus position for hours may not bring you the stillness you need to clear the mind.
 Sitting by a body of water, taking a warm bath, focusing on your breath, hugging a tree, or a walk in nature are all effective ways to calm the mind and spirit.
 Use what works best for you.